AlexMihai1126/IntroductionToRobotics/README.md

 Image of the setup: ![](https://github.com/AlexMihai1126/IntroductionToRobotics/blob/main/Homework%204/images/20231113_164438551_iOS.jpg)

-Video of the setup: UPCOMING
+Video of the setup: https://youtu.be/aYq58uCmPIw